 Any party can have access to these documents in exchange for payment of the relevant call off charge.

 Only parties to Universal Licence Agreements can have access to third party IPR (i.e. non BRB documents), again in exchange for payment of the relevant call off charge.

 For most queries about documents in the RDDS library, please contact the PADS Helpdesk at Serco Raildata.

 Fax: 01332 262438

-For enquiries about entitlement to access third party IPR or in relation to Usage Agreements please contact Helen Hasse at RSSB at
+For enquiries about entitlement to access third party IPR or in relation to Usage Agreements please contact the RSSB Company Secretary at

 Railway Documentation and Drawing Services Limited is registered in England under company number 03128142.
 Registered office address: The Helicon, 1 South Place, London, England, EC2M 2RB